Stef Dusseldorp

 Stef Dusseldorp (born 27 September 1989 in Winterswijk, Gelderland) is a Dutch racing driver.

-He started a career in formula cars in 2007, having competed in series such as Formula Renault 2.0 Northern European Cup (5th in 2008) and the German Formula Three Championship (2nd in 2009, 4th in 2010).
+Dusseldorp started a career in formula cars in 2007, having competed in series such as Formula Renault 2.0 Northern European Cup (fifth in 2008) and the German Formula Three Championship (second in 2009, fourth in 2010).

-Dusseldorp switched to the FIA GT1 World Championship for 2011, where he finished 7th driving an Aston Martin DBR9 for Hexis Racing together with Clivio Piccione, collecting a win and four podiums.
+Dusseldorp switched to the FIA GT1 World Championship for 2011, where he finished seventh driving an Aston Martin DBR9 for Hexis Racing together with Clivio Piccione, collecting a win and four podiums.
 In 2012, he and Frédéric Makowiecki collected five wins and resulted vice-champion, now driving a McLaren MP4-12C.
 The driver switched to the Blancpain Endurance Series for 2013, continuing as a Hexis driver.